A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Model parameterization

-This shows that the parametrization in \cref{fig:parametrization:s8_h2phi} with $\sigma_8$ and $\bar\phi_\mathrm{ini} h^2$ gives the simplest and most predictable non-linear boost.
-As an added bonus, it also deviates the least from its linear counterpart, and we will soon see that this holds through parameter space.
+This shows that the parameterization in \cref{fig:parametrization:s8_h2phi} with $\sigma_8$ and $\bar\phi_\mathrm{ini} h^2$ gives the simplest and most predictable nonlinear boost.
+As an added bonus, it also deviates the least from its linear counterpart, and we show below that this holds through parameter space.